-Presents the latest rankings of US institutions of higher education from the Center for Measuring University Performance’s (MUP).
-This report presents data tables examining the top 50 universities, and the top 25 medical and specialized research universities nationally.
+Presents the latest rankings of U.S. institutions of higher education from the Center for Measuring University Performance (MUP).
+This report presents data tables examining the top 50 universities and the top 25 medical and specialized research universities nationally.
 It lists institutions that had more than $40 million in federal research expenditures and examines them related to expenditures, endowments, and other factors.
 The top 200 institutions are highlighted in data tables for recent years.
 Data and source notes are included.
-All data are available for download in Excel spreadsheets from the website at http://mup.asu.edu/.
+All data are available for download in Excel spreadsheets from the website at https://mup.umass.edu/University-Data

 LB15 .D483 2015

-This dictionary presents brief definitions of key terms in the field of British education from the early 20th to the 21st centuries.
-Covering legislative acts, British trends in education policy and philosophy, comparison of international standards of learning, curriculum orientations and institutional competency.
+This dictionary presents brief definitions of key terms in the field of education from the early 20th to the 21st centuries.
+It provides information about legislative acts, British trends in education policy and philosophy, comparison of international standards of learning, curriculum orientations, and institutional competency.
 Entries often include links to websites and recommendations for further reading.
-Includes a timeline of important historical developments in the United Kingdom in the last century, and an appendix with educational legislation in other English-speaking countries.
+It also includes a timeline of important historical developments in the United Kingdom in the last century and an appendix with educational legislation in other English-speaking countries.

 Encyclopedia of Terminology for Educational Communications and Technology.
 2013. (online)

-Written for both scholars and practitioners, this is a volume of scholarly definitions and short discussions of approximately 180 key terms in the field.
+Written for both scholars and practitioners, this volume provides scholarly definitions and short discussions of approximately 180 key terms in the field.
 Each entry includes key aspects of the term, alternative views and interpretations of the term, and future trends.
-The definition discussions are supported with relevant literature from educational communications and technology and related fields.
+The definition discussions are supported with relevant literature from educational communications and technology-related fields.

 370.3 G856 2011

 A comprehensive dictionary for a variety of subjects within education.
-It provides more than 3,000 terms, acronyms, and initialisms that are in contemporary use and understanding.
-The dictionary includes a preface, the dictionary itself, and a bibliography for the definitions.
-The 2003 edition is available online.
+It provides more than 3,500 terms, acronyms, and initialisms that are in contemporary use and understanding.
+It also includes a preface and a bibliography for the definitions.

 Learning Theories, A to Z. 2002.